Basic guitar cleaning and amp maintenance knowledge are essential…

-We’ll split this advice in to two different blogs.
+We’ll split this advice into two different sections to make it clearer.
 Section 1 will be how to maintain your guitar and what not to do with your guitar.
 Section 2 will be how to maintain your amplifier and what mistakes you need to avoid.
 So read on!

 A good set of straplocks are an essential accessory for your guitar.
 They basically ensure that your guitar strap won’t come off your guitar until you actually want it to.
 Straplocks are easy to install and will reduce the risk of you dropping your guitar when playing it and they’ll save you from having to pay a luthier to reset the headstock after you’ve decided to try and throw your guitar around your shoulders.
 Don’t take the risk of dropping it and damaging the body jack input or breaking the neck!